ZakFarmer/nlp-feed/README.md

 ## Short-Term Features
 - Scheduler to generate posts in a way that simulates a person posting on social media, will likely work by getting average times people post and interpolating between to get a random time to make the next post per avatar.
+- Twitter integration to allow for sending posts to Twitter.

+## Long-Term Features
+- Integrations for Facebook and Reddit for longer-form content (and potentially images?
+Looking at you DALL-E 👀)